Main content

 Protecting Lake Iroquois

 Nestled amid the rolling hills of mid-Chittenden County, Lake Iroquois is a 237-acre spring and tributary-fed body of water surrounded by the towns of Williston, Hinesburg, Richmond and St. George.
-The Lake Iroquois Association is a steward of this haven for recreation and wildlife and the surrounding ecosystem.
+The Lake Iroquois Association is a steward of this haven for recreation, wildlife, and the surrounding ecosystem.

 News